varya/varya.github.com/src/documents/posts/docpad-with-bem-taste_en.html.md

 ## Why Docpad?
 This blog had been running on Jekyll for a while.
 This was an acceptable soltuion for a quick start.
-However with the growth of the post base I started to suffer from not very fast rebuilds.
-Also, sometimes providing changes into the blog layout was hard, mostly due to limitations of `liquid` templates.
+However with the growth of the posts base I started to suffer from not very fast rebuilds.
+Also, sometimes providing changes into the blog layout was hard, mostly due to the limitations of `liquid` templates.

 I've decided that [Docpad](http://docpad.org/) should be much